An egg of Amblyseius herbicolus

 Identification in progress.

 Erythraeidae.
-Member of this family are known for their bright red or orange coloration in the adult stage.
+Members of this family are known for their bright red or orange colouration in the adult stage.
 These mites are often found in soil, leaf litter, and on plants, where they can be predatory or parasitic, depending on the species.
 Some species are beneficial as they prey on pest mites and small arthropods, while others can be parasitic on insects, particularly in their larval stages.
 Erythraeidae mites are important in ecosystems for their roles in biological control and nutrient cycling.

-Balaustium medicagoense Meyer & Ryke, 1959, is a large, densely hairy mite reaches up to 1.6 mm in length, featuring a single pair of eyes positioned well back on the body.
+Balaustium medicagoense Meyer & Ryke, 1959, is a large, densely hairy mite that reaches up to 1.6 mm in length, featuring a single pair of eyes positioned well back on the body.
 Its first pair of legs is slightly longer than its body.
 Over the past decade, this species has garnered significant attention due to its dual role as a potential biocontrol agent and as a pest (the only pest species known to exist in this family and superfamily).
-This speices has been reported in Australia, New Zealand, and South Africa.
+This species has been reported in Australia, New Zealand, and South Africa.

 Laelapidae.
 This family of predatory mites is found in soil, leaf litter, and animal nests.
 Many species feed on small invertebrates like insect larvae, nematodes, or other mites, making them important natural pest controllers.
 Some are used in agriculture and animal care because of their ability to reduce harmful pests.